fr1t2/docs.theqrl.org/_docs/mining/pool.md

 The QRL requires a bridge between the RPC and gRPC that QRL utilizes.
 The proxy handles the communication between the pool and the QRL node.

-### QRL CLI Wallet

 To use the proxy you must have a slaves.json file named `payment.slaves.json` in your `{{ layout.v.qrlConf.qrlDir }}`.
 To generate this file first you need a QRL wallet.

+### QRL CLI Wallet

+Generate a new QRL wallet.

 ```bash
 # Creates a QRL wallet